t1m4/url_shortener/README.md

 # URL shortener

+## Branches
+- master - url shortener realization with go and postgres
+- app_replicas_docker - extended master branch with nginx as reversed proxy and several replicas of app

 ## Requirements
 - Shorneting urls.
 Endpoint for creating short url.
     - Check url for availability.
 Create API client to do it.